Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Radiculopathy is an injury to the nerve root resulting from nerve root impingement or compression.
 The compression may be due to a bulged or herniated disc, bone spur formation, abnormal curvature of the spine (scoliosis), improper posture, and diseases like diabetes.

 It’s not uncommon for someone who has been in a car accident to develop radiculopathy.
 The sudden hyperextension of the neck and back could easily cause a disc to bulge out or even herniate.
-The disc’s abnormal shape will put some pressure on the nerve as it exits the vertebra and affects how it usually functions.
+The disc’s abnormal shape will pressure the nerve as it exits the vertebra and affects how it usually functions.

 The symptoms of radiculopathy include pain along the nerve’s path, weakness of the muscles supplied by the nerve, and abnormal sensations like numbness and tingling along with the sensory distribution of the nerve.

 Radiating pain feels different from one person to another, but most describe it as a deep, stabbing pain that originates in the area of the nerve root compression.
-The pain then travels down the path of the affected nerve and is described as a shooting, burning, throbbing, electric shock-like type of pain.
+The pain then travels down the path of the affected nerve and is described as a shooting, burning, throbbing, electric shock-like pain.
 According to some people who have radiating pain, the numbness feels like your arm or leg is constantly wrapped in a cling wrap or film.

 Depending upon the severity of the nerve and nerve root compression, radiating pain can be worsened or relieved by certain positions.
-For example, extending and rotating the lower back can worsen sciatic pain; while bending forward or lying down somewhat eases the pain.
+For example, extending and rotating the lower back can worsen sciatic pain, while bending forward or lying down somewhat eases the pain.

 Any injury to the muscles can cause spasms or involuntary muscle contractions, which may or may not be painful.

-Because of excessive, blunt trauma sustained from a car accident, a large muscle group such as the neck and back muscles are affected.
+Because of excessive, blunt trauma sustained from a car accident, a large muscle group, such as the neck and back muscles, are affected.
 The tissues will sustain an injury, leading to the activation of the inflammatory process.
 During the inflammatory process, other changes also occur.
 The tissues run out of energy, and they even lose fluids and electrolytes.
 When this happens, the cells of the muscle fibers become hyperexcitable.
 If they are hyperexcitable, any changes in their extracellular and intracellular concentration can easily trigger the muscle cells to contract, thus the development of spams involuntarily.

 Gentle muscle stretching and light-to-moderate intensity exercises will often treat muscle spasms.
 Hot compresses and massage also help.
 If pain is present, analgesics can help.